Onyx-Protocol/Onyx/docs/protocol/specifications/blockchain.md

 1. [Validate](#value-source-1-validation) `Source`.
 2. If the transaction version is 1: verify that the `ExtHash` is the all-zero hash.
+3. Verify that the program VM version is not equal to 0.
+4. If the program VM version is 1, verify that the program’s bytecode does not begin with [FAIL](vm1.md#fail) instruction.

 #### Retirement 1